Purple-Palm/Universal-Discord-Rich-Presence/README.md

 - **Expandable RPC Collection:** Easily add more Rich Presence configurations as needed.

 ## Plans
 - [x] Complete the base collection
-- [ ] Ensure stability across all platforms
-- [ ] Optimize the code for better performance
+- [X] Optimize the code for better performance
-- [ ] Introduce more user-friendly customization and interaction options
+- [X] Introduce more user-friendly customization and interaction options
-- [ ] Add full integration in dicord
+- [X] Add full integration in discord
-- [ ] Make auto-updater
+- [X] Make auto-updater

 ## Contributions and Support
 If you'd like to suggest new features or improvements, feel free to: